MicrosoftDocs/learn/learn-pr/azure/aspnet-configurationbuilder/includes/4-exercise-aspnet-configurationbuilder.md

     ...
     ```

 6. Modify the **\<connectionStrings\>** node, and add the **configBuilders** attribute with the value **AzureKeyVault**, as shown below.
 This attribute enables application settings and connection strings to be configured using the named ConfigurationBuilder type at runtime.
-In this case, rather than using the **connectionString** value hard-coded into the configuration file, the web app will retrieve the connection string for **CatalogDBContext** from Azure Key Vault.
+In this case, rather than using the **connectionString** value hard-coded into the configuration file, the web app will retrieve the connection string for **CatalogDBContext** from the Azure key vault.

     ```xml
     ...